corgi.insure

 Key Takeaways

-• Startups can utilize toggleable coverage modules like D&O, Cyber, and Tech E&O as they scale from Pre-Seed to Growth stages without repeating manual applications or broker calls.
+• Modular coverage packages allow startups to toggle modules like D&O and Cyber as they scale from Pre-Seed to Growth stages without over-insuring.

 Comparison Table